bilge-yilmaz/react-todolist/README.md

+# Simple To-Do List Application

+This project is a simple to-do list application built using React and Vite.
+It provides users with an intuitive way to manage tasks with a clean and modern interface.

+## Technologies Used

+- **React**: Front-end library for building user interfaces.
+- **Vite**: Build tool for fast development and bundling.
+- **CSS**: For styling the application.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.